petyaracz/Racz2024b/Readme.md

 necessarily beat other measures of similarity when calculating how much a given test word looks like our training categories.

-For verbs, the tiny overlap finder is useful.
+For verbs, the minimal generalisation learner is useful.
 This is because the verbal inflection patterns are sensitive to derivational and pseudo-derivational endings.
 The overlap finder can find these.

 ## References